jtleek/ai/README.md

 ﻿## A few AI resources

  The AI landscape is evolving rapidly!
 I'm creating here a small curated set of resources that I've been reading as well as a few things we are creating at the [Fred Hutch Data Science Lab](https://hutchdatascience.org/).
 This will likely get updated periodically.
+A key insight that helped me understand what is happening with AI is:

+> It is a better computer, not a robot.

  ### General AI Resources